rocketlabdelta/rocketlabdelta.com/_posts/2020-06-09-making-time.md

 I know there's a lot of unrest in the world right now.
 I am privileged to be able to set aside time for self-care.
-Even in the face of widespread fear and grave injustice it is still important to take care of yourself--just don't stick your head in the sand.
+Even in the face of widespread fear and grave injustice, it is still important to take care of yourself--just don't stick your head in the sand.

 [^1]: This means I routinely fall victim to the [planning fallacy][4].